Like all computing environments iCloud has its flaws, but it is regarded as highly secure making it very safe to use.

 Much more difficult to guess than, say ‘Kevin1968’, whilst still be easy to remember.

-Change your password regularly
+2. Change your iCloud password regularly

-Try to change your password once a month.
+Try to change your iCloud password once a month.
 This will ensure you are always one step ahead of any potential hackers.

-We are all guilty of becoming lazy, but if your are pwned changing your password will ensure the hackers can’t use a password taken from a data breach or a less secure computer system.
+We are all guilty of becoming lazy, but if you are pwned changing your password will ensure the hackers can’t use a password taken from a data breach or a less secure computer system.

 You’d be surprised and frightened how often this happens.

-Use two-step verification to sign in to iCloud
+3. Use two-step verification to sign in to iCloud

 This is very secure.